Office of Student Life

 1. Seating Cap for Scheduling: Students will only be able to schedule an exam in our AIM database if there truly is a seat available.

-2. 3-Day Scheduling Window: To implement the seat cap while meeting exam demand, SLDS will allow students to schedule their exams within a 3-day window (class exam day + 2 days after).
-Students are expected to schedule as close to their class time as possible, but due to the seat cap and scheduling conflicts this will not be feasible for all assessments and SLDS may need students to choose the next closest timeframes.
+2. 3-Day Scheduling Window: To implement the seat cap while meeting exam demand, SLDS will allow students to request schedule their exams within a 3-day window (class exam day + 2 days after).
+Students are expected to schedule as close to their class exam time as possible, but due to the seat cap and scheduling conflicts this will not be feasible for all assessments and SLDS may need students to choose the next closest timeframes.
 Faculty will be required to be flexible in allowing SLDS to approve students to test within this 3-day window.
 Instructors may choose to create different versions of their exam (of equivalent difficulty).
 This scheduling window DOES NOT apply to final exams during the university's finals week.

 Scheduling Instructions: